What to Expect: Your Guide to MAC Lung Disease Treatment

 If you are feeling this way, you are not alone.
 Talk with your doctor or a mental health counselor to come up with strong coping strategies.
 Consider joining a support group, either in person or online.
 You can search online or ask your healthcare team about groups they know of.

-Eating well and safely exercising also can help improve your mood and help your body fight MAC to the best of its ability.
-Your doctor can connect you with a dietician, nutritionist, or physical therapist if you need extra support.7
+Eating well and safely exercising can also help improve your mood and help your body fight MAC to the best of its ability.
+Your doctor can connect you with a dietitian, nutritionist, or physical therapist if you need extra support.7

 Join the conversation